jathu/UIImageColors/README.md

 # UIImageColors

 iTunes style color fetcher for UIImage.
-This is an *almost* identical port of [Panic's OS X ColorArt](https://github.com/panicinc/ColorArt/) for iOS Swift.
+This is based on [Panic's OS X ColorArt](https://github.com/panicinc/ColorArt/) for iOS Swift.

 In other words, it fetches the most dominant and prominent colors.